MonoGame/monogame.github.io/website/content/blog/2024-12-01-a-year-in-review.md

 ### What's coming in the next year:

 * #### 3.8.3 Release
   * Smoother macOS installation support and Content Pipeline
-  * Bump to use latest StbImageSharp
-  * more????
   * The MonoGame.Framework.Native is going to be a principal focus.
 The plan is to allow the support of NativeAOT on all the platforms which support it.
-* Upgrading the Shader Compiler to support more modern shader models.
+  * Effect compiler refactor to support modern tools and additional shader stages.
   * Improved Content pipeline (Mr H / Harry, details)
     * Automating XNB builds to make using MGCB or the content editor optional, and adding content more easily to projects
-* Full DX12 support on Windows / Xbox
+  * New DirectX 12 Desktop platform which shares code with Xbox (may replace DX11 at some point).
-* Vulkan support to replace OpenGL (Tom to clarify)
+  * New Vulkan Desktop platform (it may replace OpenGL at some point).

+* #### More bounties:
+  * Graphics
+    * Optimise and fix DesktopVK
+  * Content
+    * Native Texture Compression and Asset processing shared object
+    * Upgrade Shader Compiler to use [https://github.com/microsoft/ShaderConductor](https://github.com/microsoft/ShaderConductor) and [https://github.com/KhronosGroup/SPIRV-Cross](https://github.com/KhronosGroup/SPIRV-Cross)
+    * Why: retiring mojoshader to allow future improvements on shaders
+  * Audio
+    * FAudio implementation for DesktopVK
+      * Why: replace OpenAL-Soft which can’t be totally XAudio-accurate
+  * Tutorials and content
+    * Advanced 3D concepts (Some ideas I know this isn’t a planning doc)
+    * Custom Effects
+      * Culling
+      * Shadows
+      * Post Processing
+      * Scene Management?
+      * Deferred Rendering
+      * More shader guidance/samples
+    * 3D StartKit

 {% include 'partials/_blog_footer.njk' %}